cnabio/duffle/README.md

 Duffle is a command line tool that allows you to install and manage CNAB bundles.
 To learn more about about CNAB and duffle, check out the [docs](docs/000-index.md).

+## CNAB Specification

+The CNAB specification can be found at https://github.com/deislabs/cnab-spec

 ## Getting Started

 1. Ensure you're running the latest version of Go (1.11+) by running `$ go version`